kevinhennessy/Angular_Sig/Session 2/readme.md

 We will use this template as the starting point for building out a list of exercises that will appear on the left-hand side of the screen and can be selected for inclusion in a workout.

 ### Implementing workout and exercise lists
-We'll review the code in Checkpoint 4.4.
+The finished code for this section is in Checkpoint 4.4.
 Be sure and update app.css that is found in the repository.
 #### Workout Service
 * Locate workout-service.ts in the trainer/src/services folder.
 The code in that file should look like the following except for the implementation of the two methods setupInitialExercises and setupInitialWorkouts, which we have left out because of their length.
 ```javascript